 Instructions

-• In a large bowl, combine the peanut butter, honey, vanilla extract, and pinch of salt.
+• In a large mixing bowl, combine peanut butter, honey, vanilla, and a pinch of salt.

-• Add the Rice Krispies cereal and stir until evenly coated.
+• Stir in Rice Krispies cereal until evenly coated.

-• Fold in the mini chocolate chips and optional chia seeds.
+• Mix in mini chocolate chips and chia seeds (if using).

-• Refrigerate the mixture for 30 minutes to firm up.
+• Refrigerate mixture for 30 minutes to firm up.

-• Using your hands, roll the mixture into 1-inch balls.
+• Roll the mixture into 1-inch balls using your hands.

 Notes